WisdomRoot/clash-hash/ATTEMPTS.md

     - The permutation macro KeccakF200_Round is never touched by optimization passes
     - Only the top module KeccakF200_SHA3 goes through the transformation pipeline
     - The final stat -top can traverse the full hierarchy to count all cells and calculate total area
+* Refactor FSM: minimize the boolean soup in the FSM

 Note: after `Pre-synth permutation`, results are shown as two values: first is for the pre-synth state (combinational permutation), second is for the whole design